 We kicked off our experience by trekking into the jungle and across a massive bridge to participate in a Mayan prayer ceremony.
-During the ceremony they ask for a blessing to protect us while doing activities an for our return home.
+During the ceremony, they ask for a blessing to protect us while doing activities and for our return home.

 Now I had no clue what he was saying, but it didn’t matter because the experience was amazing.
 Once we had a protection blessing we headed deeper into the jungle where we rappeled into a cenote.

 Fun fact: there is an estimated – 7-12 thousand cenotes in Yucatán and 70% of the fresh water in Mexico comes from Yucatán.

 Now, this was only my second time visting a cenote and it was an even cooler experience than the first time when I went to one near the Tulum ruins.
 This cenote is only accessible from a hole above which means you either have to climb a ladder down or rappel down.
 I was super nervous about rappeling but quickly realized it’s no big deal.
 It was so easy I am pretty sure anyone could do it!

 Once we were down in the cave you could float around on an inner tube or swim around.
 I choose to just float around.
 The cave was huge and there were bats flying around in there.
 When we were down in the water they pulled us back out.

 After we finished at the cenote it was onto zip lining.
 They have two zip lines and both are fun.
 You can get an idea for what to expect in the video at the end of this review.